nushell/nushell.github.io/book/dataframes.md

 pretty neat isn't it?

-You can perform several aggregations on the dataframe in order to extract basic information from the dataframe.
-You can explore what other options there are for the aggregate command, let's continue with more interesting dataframe commands.
+You can perform several aggregations on the dataframe in order to extract basic information from the dataframe and do basic data analysis on your brand new dataframe.

 ## Joining a DataFrame